 If you plan to withdraw your assets when you close your account, you'll usually face fees in the form of commissions or service fees.
 To withdraw the money from your account, you'll have to liquidate your assets.
 Your firm will typically charge you a commission on each trade you make.
 If you pay an annual fee, you may also be liable for a pro-rated penalty amount of your annual fee.
 In some cases, you may even owe a full year's worth of fees, depending on the contract you signed.

 If you have significant profits in your investment account, you may inadvertently trigger higher taxes when you close the account.
-If your account is simply in cash when you close it, you can withdraw the funds without any tax penalty.
-If you have to sell any assets to get the money out, you'll generate a taxable gain on any position you sell at a profit.
+In the event that your account is simply in cash when you close it, you can withdraw the funds without any tax penalty.
+Should you have to sell any assets to get the money out, you'll generate a taxable gain on any position you sell at a profit.
 If you held those assets for one year or less, any profits will be taxable at your ordinary income rate, as opposed to the lower capital gains rate reserved for trades held for longer than one year.
-If closing your account results in the realization of significant profits, you may face a substantial tax bill.
+It is also possible that closing your account results in the realization of significant profits, and if that happens you may face a substantial tax bill.

 Whenever you sell assets, you lose the ability to participate in any future profits.
 If you have to liquidate your positions to close your account, you'll miss out on any gains in those positions.
 While you can reinvest those assets in another account, you bear the risk that an investment you sold may go up in value during the time that the money is in cash.